“The Builder didn’t tell me that!”

 First of all, this is by no means a post to bash home builders!
 I LOVE working with home builders.
 Unfortunately, the average Joe/Jane is not familiar with the partnerships between Builders and REALTORS®, so they walk into a model home blindly.
 They shake hands with the Sales Counselor, pick a house and then hit cruise control until the house is completed.
 It’s during the “cruise control” when things can go wrong.

 Another “The Builder didn’t tell me that!” topic is about Home Inspections and repairs.
 Always remember, the Sales Counselor is not a Buyer’s Representative.
 The Sales Counselor works for and represents the Builder at ALL TIMES.
 So… when a Buyer asks the Sales Counselor, “may I hire my own Inspector?” chances are the Sales guy/gal will say, “You can but you won’t have to.
 We have our own Inspector.”
 What’s wrong with that answer?
-Well… who do you think the “Inspector” works for?
-Yup… the Builder!
+Well, who do you think the Inspector works for?
+You may have guessed it – They work for the Builder!

 We all know if we ended up in a courtroom for some reason, we’d want to hire our own Attorney, right?
-Think about that when buying and building a home.
-Just as you’d walk into court with your own representation, you should walk into a home-buying scenario with your own REALTOR®.
-Many REALTORS® do NOT charge fees to represent buyers.
-The Builder pays your REALTOR’S® commission at closing.
+You wouldn’t want to use the other guy’s attorney, would you?
+Think about that when buying or building a home.
+Just as you’d walk into court with your own representation, you should walk into a home-buying scenario with your own REALTOR® who is bound to represent Y-O-U. Many REALTORS® do NOT charge fees to represent buyers.
+The Builder pays a REALTOR’S® commission at closing, and it won’t affect your purchase price.

 Why am I disclosing this to you?
 Because it’s important for consumers to know that the benefit of having a REALTOR® is even recognized by Builders.
-And since that’s the case, don’t you think home buyers should have one?
+We are their LARGEST source of business; we educate our clients.

 If you decide to tour Model Homes without a REALTOR®, you are taking a risk.
 Builders will have you sign a registration card; and if you leave the REALTOR® section blank, they’ll know you have NO REPRESENTATION.